zordius/subtask.js/README.md

 ```

 * Check input and output in your task creator.
-* Create a empty task when input error.
+* Create an empty task when input error.

 ```javascript
 myTaskCreator = function (a) {